 There are thirteen species of bats in Florida.
 The big brown bat and little brown bat are two of the most common species to roost in your attic.

-Bats are the only flying mammal.
+Bats are the only flying mammals.
 They have fur on their torso and sometimes fur-covered heads.
 Bat wings do not have fur.
-Their pronounced wings are scalloped at the bottom and mimic the appearance of an old-fashioned umbrella's lower edge.
+Their pronounced wings are scalloped at the bottom and mimic the appearance of an old-fashioned umbrella’s lower edge.
 These wings are hairless and protected by rubbery, leathery skin.
 Bats come in several colors, including black, brown, red, tan, and gray.
 In general, they have short snouts, large ears like a rodent, and fur-covered torsos.
 The smallest bats are roughly three inches long with an eight-inch wing span, while the largest may reach seven inches long with a wingspan two feet across.

 Bat Control in Fort Lauderdale